mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </tr>
 </table>

-Inside the `cffunction` instruction we’d put the code for how the chef should make the toast.
+Inside the 'cffunction' instruction we'd put the code for how the chef should make the toast.

-A `class` is an abstract idea, it defines what all objects of that type can know and do.
-Think of the chair you’re sitting in.
+A 'class' is an abstract idea, it defines what all objects of that type can know and do.
+Think of the chair you're sitting in.
 Its not an abstract chair, it is an actual chair.
-We’d call this actual chair an `instance`.
+We'd call this actual chair an 'instance'.
 It is a *realization* of the idea chair.
 It has measurable attributes like height, color, weight.
 The class chair, on the other hand, is *abstract*.
-The class’s weight, color, and size we can’t determine them ahead of time.
+The class's weight, color, and size we can't determine them ahead of time.

 Once we define a class, we create an instance of that class like this: